Remember when Black Friday was just a day? Well, that’s all changed now.

 Black Friday shopper behaviour for stock management

-Though shopping in-store is pretty much off the table, you still need to stock up for elevated sales.
+When dealing with busy selling periods, you need to stock up for elevated sales.

-Look at your data from last year to gauge how much inventory you need to account for in-store sales that will now take place online.
+Look at your data from last year to gauge how much inventory you need to account for sales that will occur either in-store on online.

 You can ensure you have enough inventory for the influx in demand during Black Friday and into the Christmas shopping season.